 A smirk began to curl on his lips and he said: "Hey, what do you throw to a drowning lawyer?
 His partners."

 Little did he know that earlier that day, I had spent an hour of unbillable time researching effective suicide methods on lostallhope.com.
-Accounting for lethality, time and agony, "drowning", whether in an ocean/lake, bathtub or swimming pool, ranked 18th, 23rd, and 24th respectively.
-"Shotgun to the head" ranked first, though best use slugs, not buckshot; if buckshot is all you've got, use .24 to .36 calibre, not skeet-grade .05 pellet.
+Accounting for lethality, time, and agony, "drowning," whether in an ocean/lake, bathtub, or swimming pool, ranked 18, 23, and 24 respectively.
+"Shotgun to the head" ranked first, though best use slugs, not buckshot; if buckshot is all you've got, use .24 to .36 caliber, not skeet-grade .05 pellet.
 Sadly, I'm not joking about any of this.

 So I'd had a rough day.
 I'd also heard the joke before, but this was a networking function, so I had to be on.

 Without missing a beat, I said, "Y'know what the problem with lawyer jokes is?
 Lawyers don't think they're funny, but no else thinks they're jokes."
 He laughed, enjoying the repartee.

 I drank a lot that night, hating myself for being a lawyer and hating myself for hating myself for being a lawyer.
 Surely, among the lawyer set, all ambitious and cocksure, I'm alone in my melancholy, I figured.
 I must be licking invisible psychic wounds.
 Besides, no one would have sympathy for my privileged-wealthy-white-guy whimpers.